Myanmar junta shifts Suu Kyi trial to prison venue | Politics

 Myanmar junta shifts Suu Kyi trial to prison venue

+Suu Kyi, a Nobel Peace Prize laureate who turned 77 on Sunday, has been charged with at least 20 criminal offences since she was toppled in a coup early last year, including multiple counts of corruption.
+She denies all charges.
+Some media reported Suu Kyi had also been moved from house arrest into detention in Naypyidaw prison on Wednesday.
+Reuters could not independently verify these reports.

-Junta leader Min Aung Hlaing has allowed Suu Kyi to remain in detention at an undisclosed location in the capital Naypyitaw, despite convictions for incitement and several minor offenses.
-Suu Kyi denies all charges.
+Junta leader Min Aung Hlaing has so far allowed Suu Kyi to remain in detention at an undisclosed location in the capital Naypyitaw, despite convictions for incitement and several minor offences.
 The source, who declined to be identified due to sensitivities over the trial, said hearings would be shifted to a new special court in Naypyitaw's prison.

 "It is declared by the judge that a new building for the court is complete," the source added.
 The ruling military council could not immediately be reached for comment.